 You will require a Driving Licence Medical Report Form if:

 You can download the medical report form (pdf) (it must be printed back to back on one page).
 It is also available from NDLS centres.
 A registered medical practitioner should carry out your medical examination and then complete the form.
 You must sign the declaration on the medical report form in the presence of the registered medical practitioner.
 It must be submitted within 1 month.

 You will require a Driving Licence Eyesight Report Form if you no longer need glasses or contact lenses.
 You can download the eyesight report form (pdf) (pages 1 and 2 should be printed back to back on one page).
 It is also available from NDLS centres.
 It must be submitted within 1 month of completion.

 The following documents are accepted as proof of your identity:

 Note: Proof of address documents can be no more than 6 months old at date of application.
 Mobile phone bills and statements from store cards/catalogue companies are not accepted.

-Since 29 October 2013 an application for a replacement driving licence or learner permit should be made in person to one of the National Driver Licence Service (NDLS) centres - see ‘How to apply’ above.
+An application for a replacement or new driving licence or learner permit should be made in person to one of the National Driver Licence Service (NDLS) centres - see ‘How to apply’ above.
 You can book an appointment online.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.